 2. Staying on the ground

-Air travel entails much higher CO2 emissions per kilometer than overland or sea travel.
-Whenever possible, we encourage Edgeryders employees to travel overland.
+Air travel entails much higher CO2 emissions per kilometer than overland or sea travel:

 Omio (formerly GoEuro) runs simultaneous searches for trains, buses and flights.
 You can then pick your favorite travel mode by clicking on a tab.
-IN practice, it does not seem to be particularly strong on finding train itineraries.
+It includes ticket booking directly on the site.
+In practice, it does not seem to be particularly strong on finding train itineraries.

 Railtic is a search engine: it can find train rides, but won’t sell them to you.